 2. Make saving money a fun experience.

 Involve the whole family.
 Make it a challenge!
-Which family member or older child can come up with an entrepreneurial way to earn a little extra money?
+Which family member or older child can come up with an entrepreneurial creative way to save money, or earn money?
 Who can contribute the most side money into the vacation jar?
 Think outside the box and turn it into a family game.

-3. Keep the goal in front of you.
+3. Keep the goal of finding a creative way to save money in front of you daily.

 Don’t get excited about it this week but then forget about it next week.
 Set reminders on your phone, have conversations with the kids about where you’ll go and what they’ll get to do there, and hang a picture on the fridge.
 Stay focused and accountable.